Xiaoxue-Zheng/Alibaba-Java-Coding-Guidelines/README.md

 8\. **[Mandatory]** The *Exception* type to be caught needs to be the same class or superclass of the type that has been thrown.

 9\. **[Recommended]** The return value of a method can be *null*.
 It is not mandatory to return an empty collection or object.
 Specify in *Javadoc* explicitly when the method might return *null*.
 The caller needs to make a *null* check to prevent `NullPointerException`.
-> <font color="#977C00">Note: </font>It is caller's responsibility to check the return value, as well as to consider the possibility that remote call fails or other runtime exception occurs.
+> <font color="#977C00">Note: </font>It is the caller's responsibility to check the return value, as well as to consider the possibility that a remote call fails or another runtime exception occurs.

 10\. **[Recommended]** One of the most common errors is `NullPointerException`.
 Pay attention to the following situations:
-&emsp;&emsp;1) If the return type is primitive, return a value of wrapper class may cause `NullPointerException`.
+&emsp;&emsp;1) If the return type is primitive, returning a value of wrapper class may cause `NullPointerException`.
 &emsp;&emsp;&emsp;&emsp;<font color="#FF4500">Counter example: </font>`public int f() { return Integer }` Unboxing a *null* value will throw a `NullPointerException`.
 &emsp;&emsp;2) The return value of a database query might be *null*.
-&emsp;&emsp;3) Elements in collection may be *null*, even though `Collection.isEmpty()` returns *false*.
+&emsp;&emsp;3) Elements in a collection may be *null*, even though `Collection.isEmpty()` returns *false*.
 &emsp;&emsp;4) Return values from an RPC might be *null*.
 &emsp;&emsp;5) Data stored in sessions might by *null*.
 &emsp;&emsp;6) Method chaining, like `obj.getA().getB().getC()`, is likely to cause `NullPointerException`.